Illinois College: Statistics

 Illinois College Acceptance rate and admissions statistics

-Illinois College has an acceptance rate of 77% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Illinois College has an acceptance rate of 75% and is among the top 39% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total | Men | Women | |